-- Property must be located in the city limits of Dallas. - Household projected annual income must be no less than 60% of Area Median Income, but not exceed 120% of the Area Median Income, adjusted for household size, at the time of application to the program.
+- Property must be located in the city limits of Dallas. - Household projected annual income must not exceed 80% of Area Median Income, but if the funding source allows, annual income may be increased to an amount not to exceed 120% of the Area Median Income, adjusted for household size, at the time of application to the program.
 Income eligibility shall be determined at the time of the application.
 Applicant household's income eligibility is only valid for six months from the date of the last application. - Applicant must have acceptable credit.
-High cost or sub-prime loans, adjustable rate mortgages, interest only loans are not allowed. - Applicant must demonstrate that Applicant has at least two months of cash available and equal to Applicant's projected monthly mortgage payment, including principal, interest, taxes, insurance, and any associated fees. - Applicant(s) must be U.S Citizens or legal residents. - City Council members, Department of Housing & Neighborhood Revitalization employees and any employee, official or agent of the City who exercises any policy or program decision-making function in connection with this program are ineligible for assistance under this program.
+High cost or sub-prime loans, adjustable rate mortgages, interest only loans are not allowed. - Applicant must demonstrate that Applicant has at least two months of cash available and equal to Applicant's projected monthly mortgage payment, including principal, interest, taxes, insurance, and any associated fees. - Applicant(s) must meet the citizenship and/or immigration status guidelines set forth by the Department of Housing and Urban Development (HUD). - City Council members, Department of Housing & Neighborhood Revitalization employees and any employee, official or agent of the City who exercises any policy or program decision-making function in connection with this program are ineligible for assistance under this program.
 This policy extends for a period of 12 months beyond an individual's disassociation with the City in such a capacity. - When HOME funds are provided, the Conflict of Interest provisions at 24 CFR 92.356 shall be observed. - Property to be purchased must be for the primary residence of Applicant.
 Applicant must certify that the home is not for sale and will be the primary residence of Applicant. - Applicant must attend an 8-hour homeownership education class from a HUD-certified counseling agency within 12 months of application for assistance. - Applicant must make a minimum initial cash investment of \$1,000 toward purchase of home. - The property must meet federal and local requirements, including but not limited to Minimum Housing Standards, Environmental Review, and international residential code.